khalidelho/My-Portfolio/index.md

 **Co-Founder**
 _Help LLC_
 Jun 2019 - Present (2 years 4 months +)

-I am part of the Marketing and in charge of public relations.
+I am part of the Marketing and Development team and in charge of public relations.
 I talk with businesses and customers and try to understand their needs and talking with the development team to implement these changes.
 I am also in charge of the Instagram page and promoting our app through Instagram and Facebook.

 **Co-Founder**
 _Quran Connect_
 Nov 2018 - Present (2 years 11 months +)

 I am a Co-founder of Quran Connect.
 We aim to help teachers better manage their classrooms and provide them with tools to create an efficient classroom.
 I started out helping code the app and began to shift my interests to customer relations.
 Now I am in charge of customer relations and promoting our products to teachers and students in our community.
 I am also in charge of creating events for us to promote our app and gather feedback from our customers.
 - Learned how to start a project and do the research necessary to create a working application.
 - Learned to Organize and set a timeline for certain milestones that we want to achieve.